 Next.js Advantages:

-- opinionated framework with built-in libraries
+- opinionated framework with many batteries included

 - SSR and many other rendering techniques